K4kug3n/CSMSG/README.md

 # CSMSG

-CSMSG is a prototype of secure message exchange, using Signal protocol as end-to-end encryption, for the course of Advanced Security from University of Geneva.
+CSMSG is a small implementation of Signal protocol as a prototype of secure message exchange, for the course of Advanced Security from University of Geneva.

 ## Realisation